oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

       http://localhost:30305/myapp_war/index.jsp
    ```

-   Or if if Traefik is unavailable and your admin server pod is running, you can try 'kubectl exec':
+   Or, if Traefik is unavailable and your Administration Server pod is running, you can try `kubectl exec`:

    ```
    kubectl exec -n sample-domain1-ns sample-domain1-admin-server -- bash -c \